gchux/cloud-run-tools/jmeter/ui/README.md

 # JMaaS UI

-JMeter as a Service web user interface.
+JMeter as a Service web user interface is available at any of the following endpoints:

+- `/jmeter/test/ui`
+- `/jmeter/test/web`

 ---